nacis/atlasofdesign.org/_posts/2016-10-16-v3-pre-release.md

 The book is 12in x 9in (same dimensions as volume 2) with a black matte hard-cover printed on 80 lb Sterling Ultra paper.

+**All NACIS members recieve a 25% discount!** Log into nacis.org and head to the member details page for the discount code to enter when checking out.

 Congratulations to the authors of the 32 maps in the book!

 Title | Author(s)